01-edu/public/subjects/ispowerof2.en.md

 -   If there is more than one or no argument the program should print a newline ("`\n`").

--   Error cases have to be handled.
+-   When there is only 1 argument, it will always be a positive valid int.

 ### Usage :